aleweichandt/udacity-blockchain-capstone/README.md

 ## How to deploy

 * add missing `.secret` file and `infura api key` if required.
-* provide provide an extra `zokrates/proofs.json` which needs to be an array of zokrates proofs to mint each token you prefer.
-Otherwise you can keep it as an empty array.
 * `npm run compile` to compile your contracts
 * `npm run migrate` to push your contracts to your network (plase use `-- --network <network>` to choose prefered network)